abatsakidis/SupplyChainPulp/Cake bakery example/README.md

 |-------| --------| -------|
 |Profit | $20.00  | $40.00 |

-Objective is to Maximize Pro
+Objective is to Maximize Profit
 * Profit = 20 * A + 40 * B

 Subject to: